Legal

 | Objection | To object to our processing of your personal data where we rely on legitimate interests, including objecting to direct marketing |

-Where your data is held on behalf of an institution (for example, your school or college) and the institution is the relevant controller, we will direct your request to them where appropriate.
+Where your data is held on behalf of an institution and the institution is the relevant controller, we will direct your request to them where appropriate and inform you we have done so.

 Keeping your personal data secure